Belal-2000/lastProjectUdacity/README.md

 # App url
-- Yu can accsses it from [here](http://udacityexbucket.s3-website-us-east-1.amazonaws.com/home)
+- You can accsses the app from [here](http://udacityexbucket.s3-website-us-east-1.amazonaws.com)

 # Udagram